 On a practical level, Huawei is brutally denied access to the Android operating system developed by the American firm Google for its future models as well as to strategic components manufactured by Qualcomm, Broadcomm and Xilinx.
 Thus, it is not only government agencies but also private actors who are disengaging.
 Taiwanese (Chungwa Telecom), Japanese (Ymobile, KDDI, etc.) and British (EE) operators have announced that they will no longer order the latest versions of Huawei phones.

-“ If they do not obtain explicit authorization from the US government, Huawei and
+“ If they do not obtain explicit authorization from the American government, Huawei and

 its subsidiaries will have to do without American components to manufacture their smartphones. “